jorismueller/Joris-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a 5th year PhD student at the Northwestern University Department of Economics.
-In my dissertation, I study interactions between the Chinese government and firms, with a focus on contractors implementing Chinese foreign aid projects in developing countries.
+In my dissertation, I ask how domestic strategic motives shape the allocation of foreign aid that China gives to other developing countries.
+I make progress on this question by using a unique, novel dataset to study the allocation of aid projects to Chinese contractors.
 Find out more about this and my other research below.

 I also enjoy teaching statistics and applied econometrics with a focus on causal inference.
 Prior to my PhD, I worked in finance for several years and got a taste of the Swiss diplomatic service in Southeast Asia.